COLAB2/midca/docs/index.md

 layout: default
 ---

+# Welcome to the MIDCA Project Page

+## Recent News

+- **[January 13th, 2017]** The First Annual MIDCA Workshop was held January 13th, 2017 at Wright State University in Dayton, OH.

 README for MIDCA, the Metacognitive Integrated Dual-Cycle Architecture.

 1) Most code and documentation in this module is intended to be read with word wrap (<=80 chrs) enabled.